This post contains affiliate links. Thanks for your support!

 - WinterPromise– Their themed programs provide many resources and lessons on people which include many scientists.

-When I am tempted to do a more traditional approach with our fourth grader, we keep coming back to this method.
-Any science becomes more interesting through the eyes of the people who made tireless efforts to achieve their goals.
+When I am tempted to do a more traditional approach with our youngest, we keep coming back to this method.
+Any science becomes more interesting through the eyes of the people who made tireless efforts to achieve their goals

 You can adapt this to any grade level and require different skill sets of work for the same biography.
 It is possible to create a high school program around scientific biographies for high school level science courses.
 In fact, this sort of thing is my specialty.